 FIND YOUR PATHWAY TO HOPE THROUGH OUR ADDICTION THERAPY PROGRAM

 This method of addiction therapy puts a significant emphasis on the healing power or creativity, free will, and human potential.
-By fostering self-exploration, it helps patients view themselves as a whole person.
+By fostering self exploration, it helps patients view themselves as a whole person.
 Developing a stronger and more positive sense of self can help individuals overcome their addiction to drugs and alcohol.

 Eye Movement Desensitization and Reprocessing Therapy, also known as EMDR, is another popular addiction therapy technique.
-EMDR was developed to assist patients to overcome distress associated with traumatic memories and experiences.
+EMDR was developed to assist patients overcome distress associated with traumatic memories and experiences.

-The concept of EMDR is based on the biological methods involved in Rapid Eye Movement or REM sleep.
+The concept of EMDR is based on the biological methods involved in Rapid Eye Movement, or REM sleep.
 The idea is that the therapist administering the EMDR has a patient recall a specific traumatic memory or event.
 As the patient focuses on the memory, the therapist then moves their hand back and forth across the patient’s field of vision.
 The patient is to focus on the hand’s movements.

 As the patient follows the therapist’s movements, internal associations manifest and the client is able to process the traumatic memory and subsequent upsetting feelings.
 The connotation of the event is transformed on an emotional level, and the patient is able to view the situation in a positive rather than negative manner.

-Trauma therapy is one of the most important addictions therapy techniques.
+Trauma therapy is one of the most important addiction therapy techniques.
 While not limited to a specific form of therapy, trauma therapy focuses specifically on traumatic experiences and treating Post-traumatic stress disorder (PTSD) as a whole.
 Trauma therapy is crucial to addiction treatment due to the prevalence of PTSD being cited as a reason for substance abuse.